FIT4002-DASDD/API/README.md

 ## Viewing API documentation

+- To view the Swagger API doc for the online version of the dashboard, visit: `http://dasdd-env.eba-vjkephmj.ap-southeast-2.elasticbeanstalk.com/api/doc/`

-- Start the development server and go to `localhost:5000/doc/` to view the API doc
+- To view the Swagger API doc locally, start the development server and go to `localhost:5000/doc/`
 - The API doc is generated based on the files in `src/swaggerDoc`